Canonical correlation analysis of stochastic trends via functional approximation: Introduction

 The remainder of the paper is organized as follows.
-The rest of the introduction defines notation, Section \ref{sec_setup} discusses the assumptions on the Data Generating Process (DGP) and Section \ref{sec_CCA} defines the main estimators.
+Section \ref{sec_setup} discusses assumptions on the Data Generating Process (DGP) and Section \ref{sec_CCA} defines the main estimators.
 Section \ref{sec_asympt_s} discusses the asymptotic properties of estimators of the number of stochastic trends and Section \ref{sec_asympt_psi} those of the loading and the cointegrating matrices.
-Section \ref{sec_M} reports results of a Monte Carlo study, Section \ref{sec_E} presents an empirical application to exchange rates and Section \ref{sec_conc} concludes.
-Appendix \ref{sec_app_lemmas} contains lemmas, Appendix \ref{sec_app_proofs} contains proofs.
+Section \ref{sec_M} contains the Monte Carlo study, Section \ref{sec_E} presents an empirical application to exchange rates and Section \ref{sec_conc} concludes.
+The Supplementary material contains lemmas, proofs and additional material on simulations and on the empirical application.